Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_jokes.md

 # Chatbot Tells Random Jokes

-Add joke-telling abilities with random selection!

-## What to Do
-1. Press Run
-2. Ask for a joke!
+Add joke-telling abilities to your chatbot!
+Press Run and ask for a joke - you'll get a different one each time!

 ```python
 import random